melanielaporte/melanielaporte/README.md

 ### Recent Achievements
 - **NASA NPWEE Academy**: Led a team to secure a $10K grant for an ISS sensor prototype.
-- **Public Invention**: Designed and developed PCB systems for a portable incubator, co-authoring a scientific paper slated for 2025 publication.
+- **Public Invention**: Designed and developed PCB systems for a portable incubator for social good, co-authoring a scientific paper slated for 2025 publication.
-- **Girls Who Code/RTX/Raytheon Leadership Fellow**: Created a coding education app, merging leadership and tech for social good.
+- **Girls Who Code/RTX/Raytheon Leadership Fellow**: Created Code Wayfinder, an education app to assist users interested in coding careers.

 ---

 ### Fun Facts About Me
-- I'm intereested in the art of storytelling — whether it's crafting narratives in code or writing fiction.
+- Love storytelling — whether it's crafting narratives in code or writing fiction.
-- The idea of "choose your own adventure" is fascinating and I plan to build the concept into many projects.
+- Fascinated by idea of "choose your own adventure."
+I plan to build the concept into many projects.
 - Aspiring tango dancer.

 ---

 ### Open to
-- **Internships**: Software Engineering, AR Development, Opensource, Cloud Engineering, or Full-Stack Development roles.
+- **Internships/Coops**: Software Engineering, AR Development, Opensource, Cloud Engineering, or Full-Stack Development roles.
-- **Scholarships**: Opportunities that support innovation, career growth, and community impact and engagement.
+- **Scholarships/Fellowships**: Opportunities that support innovation, career growth, and community impact and engagement.

 ---